dalf/osgap/README.md

 osgap
 =====

-Give OS function to the browser.
+Give OS functions to the browser.

+Open, edit local files.
+Open an url with Internet Explorer.